zapbampow/bggStats/README.md

 ## TODO
 ### Top Priorities
 1. Mobile styling of table on dashboard + mobile styling of bgg gradient on mobile with few results
-2. Name/location dropdowns based on filteredPlays instead of all plays
-3. Change menu dropdown based on current location.
-   - if on dashboard, include Tools
-   - if in Tools, include Dashboard

 ### Other Tasks
 - Bug: Needs error handling if the username entered is not a bgg username